letsencrypt/website/content/en/certificates.md

 title: Chains of Trust
 linkTitle: Chains of Trust (Root and Intermediate Certificates)
 slug: certificates
-lastmod: 2025-09-03
+lastmod: 2025-09-25
 show_lastmod: 1
 ---

 This page describes all of the current and relevant historical Certification Authorities operated by Let's Encrypt.
 Note that a CA is most correctly thought of as a key and a name: any given CA may be represented by _multiple_ certificates which all contain the same Subject and Public Key Information.
-In such cases, we have provided the details of all certificates which represent the CA.
+In such cases, we have provided the details of all certificates which represent the CA. If you're looking for the Trust Anchor IDs associated with these CAs, see our page on [Object Identifiers](/docs/oids).

 [![ISRG Certificate Hierarchy Diagram, as of August 2025](/images/isrg-hierarchy.png)](/images/isrg-hierarchy.png)